tdurieux/anonymous_github/README.md

 The word list is provided by the authors, and typically contains the institution name, author names, logins, etc...
 The README is anonymized as well as all files of the repository.
 Even filenames are anonymized.

-In a paper under double-blind review, instead of putting a link to Github, one puts a link to the Anonymous Github instance (e.g.
+In a paper under double-anonymous review, instead of putting a link to Github, one puts a link to the Anonymous Github instance (e.g.
 <http://anonymous.4open.science/repository/840c8c57-3c32-451e-bf12-0e20be300389/> which is an anomyous version of this repo).

 To start using Anonymous Github right now, a public instance of anonymous_github is hosted at 4open.science: